Tokichan/CSAD/README.md

 Download the [MVTec LOCO AD](https://www.mvtec.com/company/research/datasets/mvtec-loco) dataset to the `datasets/`, result should be like `datasets/mvtec_loco_anomaly_detection/{category}` for each category.

 ## Semantic Pseudo-label Generation
-Download the generated semantic pseudo-label maps from [GoogleDrive](https://drive.google.com/file/d/16C2C_Zitl04lnb07giXI30X0HK2TPKDA/view?usp=sharing) and extract into `datasets/`.
+Download the generated semantic pseudo-label maps from [GoogleDrive](https://drive.google.com/file/d/16C2C_Zitl04lnb07giXI30X0HK2TPKDA/view?usp=sharing) and extract them into `datasets/`.

-Or you can generate by runing
+Or you can generate them by running
 ```
 python pseudo_label.py
 ```